polygonplanet/chillout/README.md

 [![Build Status](https://travis-ci.org/polygonplanet/chillout.svg?branch=master)](https://travis-ci.org/polygonplanet/chillout)

-Provides asynchronous iteration functions that have a **Promise based** interface and runs with low CPU usage.
+Provides asynchronous iteration functions that have a **Promise based** interface and it can execute with low CPU usage.
 Each iteration adds delay if the processing is heavy to maintain the CPU stability.
 Iterate without delay if processing is fast.
 Therefore, it will realize friendly processing for your machine.